Explore our expert-made templates & start with the right one for you.

 While big data has not gone completely mainstream – a mom-and-pop retail company is probably more concerned with inventory management than neural networks – there is a definite growth in data volumes and in appetite for advanced analytics.
 Several factors are driving this growth:

 - The move from data analytics do data science.
 Analytics and reporting is somewhat of a ‘solved’ problem, with swathes of self-service BI and database tools that can be used to generate dashboards and reports in a way that’s (relatively) easy.
 This creates interest in more experimental use cases focused on data science and machine learning.

-- Growing interest in mobile, industrial IoT, wearables, and AI applications - all of which generate massive volumes of data.
+- Streaming sources.
+Growing interest in mobile, industrial IoT, wearables, and AI applications – all of which generate massive volumes of data.

 The growth in big and unstructured data means that more companies need data lakes, and more users within the organization want access to the data.
-This means that data lake adoption can no longer be limited to data engineers: DBAs, citizen engineers, analysts, scientists are all users that don't understand big data engineering but want to use a data lake.
+This means that data lake adoption can no longer be limited to data engineers: DBAs, citizen engineers, analysts, scientists are all users that don’t understand big data engineering but want to use a data lake.
 They need an easier method than code, and an experience that’s more similar to the data warehouses they’re used to work with.
 This is why the differences between solutions such as Databricks and Snowflake are getting smaller – there is a rush to offer SQL-based, managed data lake services.

 Why today’s data lakes cannot be considered self-service